 3.)
 Sun lotion and repellent

-Do not leave home without packing a high factor sunscreen and a strong repellent on your list of what to bring to Cuba.
+Don't forget to put high SPF sunscreen and a strong bug repellent on your list of what to bring to Cuba.
 It is a very hot country and the sun is very powerful.
 I had an SPF 30 sunscreen and I still got burned.
 There are a lot of mosquitos in Cuba and I would recommend you bring with you a jungle formula repellent with DEET of around 50%.

 4.)
 Your camera and adaptor